Potassium Is A Must In Your Gout Diet

 Potassium is an electrolyte that is found in water and many different foods in whole grains, fruits, vegetables, milk and beans.
 Fruits that are high in potassium, 200 milligrams or more are avocados, bananas, apricots, cantaloupes, dates, figs, kiwis, mangos and oranges.
 Veggies that are high in potassium are artichokes, squash, beets, carrots, beans, peas, potatoes and tomatoes.
 Other foods that are high in potassium are cocoa, granola, bran, milk, nuts, seeds and yogurt.

-The potassium in fruits and vegetables contains organic salts, such as citrate and malate; salts that neutralize the uric acid in the urine that could cause you kidney stones.
+The potassium in fruits and vegetables contains organic salts, such as citrate and malate; salts that may neutralize the uric acid in the urine that may cause you kidney stones.
 The daily recommended intake for potassium is anywhere between 3500 mg to 4700 mg depending who you talk to.
 Fish especially halibut and tuna contain more than 400 mg, a cup of lima beans carries 1000 mg and baked potatoes about 900 mg, so you see how easy it is to get your potassium just with your diet alone.

 What a potassium imbalance can do to you